rodrigoffonseca/Azure-Network-Terraform-lab/README.md

    > terraform plan

-6. Apply your terraform template:
+6. Apply your terraform template (It takes at least 45 minutes to be complete):

    > terraform apply